JonatasViscaino/100-days-of-code-Python/Day 33 - API ISS Overhead Notifier/README.md

 # Day 33 - API ISS Overhead Notifier

-This Python script leverages two APIs to provide real-time information about the International Space Station (ISS) and the local sunrise/sunset times.
+This Python script leverages two APIs to provide real-time information about the International Space Station (ISS) and the local sunrise/sunset times and demonstrates the use of HTTP requests, and basic automation for space enthusiasts and those interested in celestial observations.
 If the ISS is currently overhead within a specified geographical location, and it is nighttime, the script sends an email notification.
-This project demonstrates the use of APIs, HTTP requests, and basic automation for space enthusiasts and those interested in celestial observations.

 ## Key Features: